Wilkes-Barre/Scranton International Airport: Air Show

 The Wilkes-Barre/Scranton International Airport was the host of an air show between 1983 and 2000.
 The show was temporarily suspended due to construction of a new terminal; however, it was expected to return after construction was completed.
 Later that year, reports said the planned renovations to the airport would leave no room for the air show.
 In early 2017, The Bi-County Airport Board unanimously approved hosting the Northeastern Pennsylvania Air Show at the Wilkes-Barre/Scranton International Airport from August 12–13, 2017.
-The show, back after a 17-year absence, featured several acts:
+The show, returned after a 17-year absence in 2017 and featured several acts: